 I am having difficulties using the e-learning.
 What should I do?

 I am a healthcare manager and I would like my staff to access a programme on a bespoke learning management system.
 Is this possible?

-Ideally, we recommend that you use our purpose-built learning management system, ‘The Hub’, which gives you full functionality and enables you to download any relevant certificates.
-We would not normally provide content for hosting on other learning systems as it would be difficult to ensure that the content remains up to date.
+Ideally, we recommend that you use our purpose-built learning management system, the Portal, which gives you full functionality and enables you to download any relevant certificates.

-If you are interested in launching content on your own learning management system, you can take a look at two documents produced by our partner, e-Learning for Healthcare:
+If you are interested in launching content on your own learning management system, you can also take a look at two documents produced by our partner, e-Learning for Healthcare:

 Solutions to the SCORM Cross Domain Scripting Issue